 The additional fees primarily concern services provided in connection with projects and audit-related services regarding international accounting as well as tax or regulatory issues.
 Tax advice comprises services related to the tax returns of subsidiaries, work related to the confirmation of Qualified Intermediary status and clarifications related to transfer pricing in Asset Management.
-Other consulting services provided during the year under review consisted primarily of benchmarking services in Asset Management.
+Other consulting services provided during the year under review consisted primarily of services related to sustainability reporting and the evaluation of the Responsible Investment Policy.
 The audit firm is permitted to provide these services as well as performing the auditing duties of the external auditor as they do not give rise to any conflicts of interests.
 The subject of any new audits, as well as special audits that have to be conducted at the request of the supervisory authorities, are subject to the approval of the Risk and Audit Committee.